As McCain’s resistance fades, Mulvaney looks set as budget chief

 Mulvaney had always been among the top targets for Senate Democrats who disagreed with his fierce devotion to fiscal conservatism.
 Then Arizona Sen. John McCain, a leading voice among Republicans on security matters, expressed displeasure over Mulvaney’s past commitment to budget cuts in defense.

-That created some suspense as to how Mulvaney, nominated as director of the federal Office of Management and Budget, would fare Wednesday.
-Two Senate committees, Homeland Security and Budget, will vote on whether to approve his nomination and send it to the full Senate.
+That created some suspense as to how Mulvaney, nominated as director of the federal Office of Management and Budget, would fare Wednesday with the homeland security committee and Thursday with the budget committee, which will vote on whether to approve his nomination and send it to the full Senate.
 If approved as expected, the Senate might take a final vote as soon as late this week.

 I’ll let you know.
 Sen. John McCain, sounding less sure that he would oppose Rep. Mick Mulvaney in confirmation votes